E-Fumi/TheAccidentalCastleDreamer/README.md

 `python main.py`<br/>

 Without Conda:<br/>
-(down this route you'll have to figure out the GPU side of things yourself, theoretically you could also run this code on a CPU, but it would be excruciatingly slow)<br/>
+(down this path you'll have to figure out the GPU side of things yourself, theoretically you could also run this code on a CPU, but it would be excruciatingly slow)<br/>
 `git clone https://github.com/E-Fumi/TheAccidentalCastleDreamer`<br/>
 `cd TheAccidentalCastleDreamer`<br/>
 `pip install -r requirements.txt`<br/>